Perceptual error optimization for Monte Carlo rendering: Discrete optimization

+Dithering can be understood as performing the perceptual error minimization in two steps.
+First, an offline optimization encodes the error distribution optimal for the target kernel $\Kernel$ into a mask.
+Then, for a given image, the error magnitude is minimized by restricting the quantization to the two closest levels per pixel, and the mask-driven choice between them applies the target distribution of error.

-\begin{pseudocode}[t] { Three algorithms to (approximately) solve the problem associated with a \vertical search space~\eqref{eq:SubsetSelectionProblem}, producing an output image $\OutputImage = \{ \OutputPixel_1, \ldots, \OutputPixel_\PixelCount \}$ given a reference image $\ReferenceImage$ and a stack of initial estimates $\EstimatedImage_1, \ldots, \EstimatedImage_\ImageCount$.
+\begin{pseudocode}[t] { Three algorithms to (approximately) solve the \vertical search space optimization problem~\eqref{eq:VerticalOptimization}.
+The output is an image $\OutputImage = \{ \OutputPixel_1, \ldots, \OutputPixel_\PixelCount \}$, given a reference image $\ReferenceImage$ and a stack of initial image estimates $\EstimatedImage_1, \ldots, \EstimatedImage_\ImageCount$.
 Iterative minimization updates pixels repeatedly, for each selecting the estimate that minimizes the perceptual error~\eqref{eq:PerceptualError}.
 Error diffusion quantizes each pixel to the closest estimate, distributing the error to its neighbors based on a kernel $\DiffusionKernel$.
-Dithering quantizes each pixel in $\ReferenceImage$ based on thresholds in a dither mask $\DitherMask$ (optimized \wrt the kernel $\Kernel$). } \hrule height 0.6pt
+Dithering quantizes each pixel in $\ReferenceImage$ based on thresholds looked up in a dither mask $\DitherMask$ (optimized \wrt the kernel $\Kernel$). } \hrule height 0.6pt

 \hrule height 0.6pt \end{pseudocode}